-Record of Concern Forms
+Cause for Concern Forms

-School staff must use the Arbour House School Record of concern form and initiate a Chronology and record of events form to record clear safeguarding related concerns.
-When completed these forms must then be given to the DSL (or Deputy DSL if the DSL is unavailable) who will then make the decision whether a referral is needed to the MASH team (or equivalent other Local Children's Services Care team) or the child's existing social worker.
+School staff must use the Arbour House School Cause for Concern Form.
+This initiates a Chronology and record of events to record clear safeguarding related concerns.
+When completed these forms must then be given to the DSL (or Deputy DSL if the DSL is unavailable) who will then make the decision whether a referral is needed to the Child Advice and Duty Service team (or equivalent other Local Children's Services Care team) or the child's existing social worker.